spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 ## Permissions Setup

 The information present in the S3 buckets can be dangerous to be shared to all the Backstage users.
 Therefore, the permissions setup is needed.
-In order to make it work, every request to this plugin needs to have an `Authorization` header or a cookie called `token`.
+In order to make it work, every request to this plugin needs to have an `Authorization` header or a cookie called `s3_viewer_token`.
 Due to the current design, some requests cannot add the header properly, so the way to solve this issue is enabling a middleware.
 First, note that the [service-to-service auth](https://backstage.io/docs/auth/service-to-service-auth) is needed.
 Then, a few steps need to be followed to fully support this feature:

 1. Customize the `SignInPage` to add a token as soon as a user is logged in:
   ```typescript